thoth-tech/documentation/docs/Splashkit/Extensions/GPIO Support/gpio-support-research.md

     SplashKit.
 - Explore Alternatives:

-  - This is by no means an exhaustive list of options; other libraries may better fulfill SplashKit's requirements.
+  - This is by no means an exhaustive list of options; other libraries may better fulfil SplashKit's requirements.
   - Investigate additional libraries that can provide the needed functionalities, possibly with more mature ecosystems.